 In the final year of my PhD, armed with a clearer vision of my research interests and career goals, I began the arduous task of applying for individual funding.
 This phase was a true test of patience and resilience.
 My first two attempts were with the SNSF (Swiss National Science Foundation) mobility grant.
 As the name implies, international mobility is fundamental in this scheme, and it was just fine, as my prospective supervisor had just moved to the UK.
 The application process was rigorous and demanding, requiring a detailed proposal, a well-thought-out research plan, and strong letters of recommendation.
 Despite my efforts, the outcome was not favorable.

-Marie Curie Postdoctoral Fellowship
+My Marie Curie Postdoc Fellowship Application

-With resilience and proper stubbornness, I decided to apply for the Marie Skłodowska-Curie Actions (MSCA) Individual Fellowship.
-The MSCA is renowned for its competitive selection process, focusing on the research’s excellence and the researcher’s potential.
-I submitted the same project proposal, refining it with insights gained from my previous application’s feedback.
+With resilience and determination, I applied for the MSCA Individual Postdoc Fellowship.
+The Marie Curie Fellowship is renowned for its competitive selection process, focusing on the research’s excellence and the researcher’s potential.
+I submitted the same project proposal, refining it with insights from my previous application’s feedback.
 To my delight, I was successful on my first attempt.
+The wait for the results was nerve-wracking, but in February 2021, I received the life-changing news – I had been selected as the first-ranked candidate for the Marie Curie IF Fellowship.
+This moment was a culmination of my efforts, symbolizing a victory over personal and professional challenges.

 Role of Academic Supervisors